 Costs of Aging in Place Modifications

-Johnson has found that a bit of creativity also helps.
-He became interested in the universal design field 12 years ago when his father had a stroke.
-“He was living in an older home and couldn’t get to the upstairs master bedroom or use the powder room since the doorway was only two feet.
-The house was unlivable for him but it was too expensive to modify," he says.
+When it came to his dad’s home, Johnson found that a bit of creativity helps when considering aging in place solutions.
+He became interested in the universal design field after his father had a stroke.
+“He was living in an older home and couldn’t get to the upstairs master bedroom or use the powder room since the doorway was only two feet wide,” he recalls.
+“The house was unlivable for him, but it was too expensive to modify.”

 Johnson’s solution was to build a new one-level house for his father.
 “It’s totally accessible but you’d never know.
 We painted rugs on the hardwood floor since we couldn’t have rugs with the wheelchair.
 It’s a joy to have wide hallways and no steps, not just for him, but for all of us to be able to maneuver,” he says.